CESNET/libyang/README.md

 ### Code Coverage

-Based on the tests run, it is possible to generate code coverage report via the make's `coverage` target:
+Based on the tests run, it is possible to generate code coverage report.
+But it must be enabled and these commands are needed to generate the report:
 ```
+$ cmake -DENABLE_COVERAGE=ON ..
+$ make
 $ make coverage
 ```